 Instructions

 - Make the pastry: Place the flour, almonds, sugar, cocoa powder, and cinnamon in the food processor and process shortly to mix everything.
 Cut the cold butter into small pieces, add them to the flour mixture together with the egg yolks and the tablespoon of water, and process until you obtain rough crumbs.
 Turn this mixture onto the working surface and knead very shortly until you get a smooth dough.
-250 g all-purpose flour/2 cups + 250 g ground almonds/ 2 cups + 250 g granulated sugar/ 1¼ cup + 1 teaspoon unsweetened raw cocoa powder + a pinch of cinnamon + 250 g very cold unsalted butter/ 1 cup + 4 egg yolks + 1 tablespoon water
+250 g all-purpose flour/2 cups + 250 g ground almonds/ 2 cups + 250 g granulated sugar/ 1ยผ cup + 1 teaspoon unsweetened raw cocoa powder + a pinch of cinnamon + 250 g very cold unsalted butter/ 1 cup + 4 egg yolks + 1 tablespoon water

-- Refrigerate: Cover the pastry in plastic wrap and place it in the fridge for about 30 minutes
+- Refrigerate: Cover the pastry in plastic wrap and place it in the fridge for about 30 minutes or overnight.
+You can also make it 2-3 days in advance or freeze it.

 - Assemble: Stir the redcurrant jam very well and distribute it evenly on top of the pastry.
 Arrange the lattice or the stars on top.
 Mix the extra egg yolk and the milk and use this mixture to brush the stars/lattice and the edges of the pie.300 g redcurrant jam / 1 cup + 1 extra egg yolk + 2 teaspoons milk

 - Bake for about 40 minutes until the lattice/stars are golden brown.
-If you want to bake the extra cookies as well, bake them for about 10-15 minutes or until golden brown.

 Carol says